ZoneMinder/zmeventnotification/hook/README.md

 the comments in `objectconfig.ini`

 #### How to use face recognition
 Face Recognition uses [this](https://github.com/ageitgey/face_recognition) library.
-Before you try and use face recognition, please make sure you did a `sudo pip install face_recognition`
+Before you try and use face recognition, please make sure you did a `sudo -H pip install face_recognition`
 The reason this is not automatically done during setup is that it installs a lot of dependencies that takes time (including dlib) and not everyone wants it.

 ##### Limitations